Skip to content

 Warning

-Filters contain parent info they are not independent, so do not reuse like them in multiple places.
-If you want to reuse them create new instance.
+Filters contain parent info they are not independent, do not reuse them in more then one apply function.
+If you want to reuse them create new instance with same arguments.

 Export